apache/spark/docs/sql-programming-guide.md

 Tables from the remote database can be loaded as a DataFrame or Spark SQL temporary view using the Data Sources API.
 Users can specify the JDBC connection properties in the data source options.
 <code>user</code> and <code>password</code> are normally provided as connection properties for
 logging into the data sources.
+Vendor-specific connection properties can also be passed to the underlying JDBC driver in the same way.
+For example:

+{% highlight scala %}
+// oracle.jdbc.mapDateToTimestamp defaults to true.
+If this flag is not disabled, a column of Oracle
+// DATE type will be resolved as Catalyst TimestampType, which is probably not the desired behavior. spark.read.format("jdbc")
+  .option("url", oracleJdbcUrl)
+  .option("oracle.jdbc.mapDateToTimestamp", "false")
+{% endhighlight %}

 In addition to the connection properties, Spark also supports the following case-insensitive options:

 <table class="table">
   <tr><th>Property Name</th><th>Meaning</th></tr>